LucGarcia/Tournament-Planner/README.md

 Requirements
 ------------

-Python 2.7 or superior.
+* Python 2.7 or superior.
-PostgreSql.
-Psycopg2.
+* PostgreSQL and Psycopg2.

 Installation and usage